angus-c/just/CONTRIBUTING.md

   * Favor `for` loops over high order functions
   * Don't repeatedly access the same property, assign to a `var`
 * Brevity
-  * A lot of people choose Just utilities because to minimize their app's JS footprint in memory/network constrained environments
+  * A lot of people choose Just utilities to minimize their app's JS footprint in memory/network constrained environments
   * Keep it brief and don't add redundant code.
 Most utilites should fit into one shortish function.
 * API
   * Keep the API simple and intuitive